Pretty-SFOS/opal-gallery/README.md

 ## Development

 1. Clone this repository e.g. to `src/opal/opal`
-2. Run [libs/opal-fetch-modules.sh] to fetch the latest module sources
+2. Run [fetch-modules.sh] to fetch the latest module sources, clone required module repositories as requested
 3. Open the project file [harbour-opal.pro] in the Sailfish OS IDE
 4. Build an RPM package and install it on the target device